Vz0n/htb-cli/README.md

 ## Additional comment from Vz0n

-I just forked this project to fix bugs that never were fixed in the upstream, but now that the project seems a bit abandoned (7 months after the last commit), maybe i'll do something else... just maybe.
+I just forked this project to fix bugs that never were fixed in the upstream, but now that the project seems a bit abandoned (7 months since last commit), maybe i'll do something else... just maybe.